hallzy/dotfiles/README.md

 This is because that script uses the clones to update the .vim folder.
 This is not necessary to do because I will be maintaining the .vim folder anyways.
-The following command will pull those changes for you.
+The following command will pull those changes for you and update your home folder:

 ```bash
 $ update-home-folder